open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 terms of the corresponding p-value.
-For example, a trace with r-value 0 will sample spans configured for 100% sampling, while r-value 1 will sample spans configured for 50% or 100% sampling, and so on through r-value 62 which will sample every span.
+For example, a trace with r-value 0 will sample spans configured for 100% sampling, while r-value 1 will sample spans configured for 50% or 100% sampling, and so on through r-value 62, for which a consistent probability sampler will decide "yes" at every supported probability (i.e., greater than or equal to 2**-62).

 P-value encodes the adjusted count for child contexts (i.e., consumers of `tracestate`) and consumers of sampled spans to record for use in